-Figure below shows MJO associated OLR anomalies only (reconstructed from RMM1 and RMM2) and do not include contributions from other modes (i.e., ENSO, monsoons)

-Spatial map of OLR anomalies and 850-hPa vectors for the next 20 days

-(Courtesy of the Bureau of Meteorology Research Centre - Australia)

-A statistical forecast indicates weak MJO activity during the next 1-2 weeks.
+Figure below shows MJO associated OLR anomalies only (reconstructed from RMM1 and RMM2) and do not include contributions from other modes (i.e., ENSO, monsoons) Spatial map of OLR anomalies and 850-hPa vectors for the next 20 days (Courtesy of the Bureau of Meteorology Research Centre - Australia) A statistical model forecasts moderate MJO activity during the next 1-2 weeks.
+Enhanced convection shifting northeastward from the Indian Ocean to India and the Maritime continent.
+Suppressed convection near the Philippines is forecast to decrease.

 MJO Composites - Global Tropics

 Precipitation Anomalies (May-Sep)

 850-hPa Wind Anomalies (May-Sep)